1878 Morgan Silver Dollar Value Checker: Errors List, “CC”, “S” & No Mint Mark Worth

 2000 - Present

-High-grade examples consistently command premium prices across all varieties, with coins graded MS64 and above representing the elite tier of 1878 Morgan Dollar collecting.
+High-grade examples consistently command premium prices across all varieties, with coins graded MS64 and above representing the elite tier of 1878 Morgan Silver Dollar collecting.
 The presence of multiple MS66 and MS67 specimens in the top ten underscores the importance of superior preservation and eye appeal in determining market value.

 Proof strikes secure prominent positions within the rankings, with the 1878 7TF Reverse of 1878 PR67 achieving $84,000 and the 1878 8TF PR66 reaching $56,400.
 These specially struck presentation pieces represent the pinnacle of Mint craftsmanship and were produced in extremely limited quantities, making them highly coveted by advanced collectors.